Physics-Regulated Deep Reinforcement Learning: Invariant Embeddings: Experiment: Cart-Pole System

-We added a terminal condition to the training episode that stops the running of the inverted pendulum when a violation of safety occurs, depicted as follows:
+We also added a terminal condition to the training episode that stops the running of the cart-pole system when a violation of safety occurs for both DRL and Phy-DRL in training, depicted as follows:

-Specifically, the operation of the inverted pendulum is terminated if either its cart position or pendulum angle exceeds the safety bounds or the pendulum falls down.
-During training, we reset episodes to a random initial state if the maximum step of system running is reached, or $\beta(\mathbf{s}(k))=1$.
+Specifically, the running of the cart-pole system (starting from an initial condition) during training is terminated if either its cart position or pendulum angle exceeds the safety bounds or the pendulum falls.
+During training, we reset episodes of the system running from random initial conditions inside the safety set if the maximum step of system running is reached, or $\beta(\mathbf{s}(k))=1$.

-The development of Phy-DRL is based on DDPG algorithm.
-The actor and critic networks in the DDPG algorithm are both implemented as a Multi-Layer Perceptron (MLP) with four fully connected layers.
-The output dimensions of both critic and actor networks are 256, 128, 64, and 1, respectively.
-The activation functions of the first three neural layers are ReLU, while the output of the last layer is the Tanh function for the actor network and Linear for the critic network.
-The input of the critic network is $[\mathbf{o}; \mathbf{u}]$, while the input of the actor network is $\mathbf{o}$.
+The development of Phy-DRL is based on the DDPG algorithm.
+The actor and critic networks in the DDPG algorithm are implemented as a Multi-Layer Perceptron (MLP) with four fully connected layers.
+The output dimensions of critic and actor networks are 256, 128, 64, and 1, respectively.
+The activation functions of the first three neural layers are ReLU, while the output of the last layer is the Tanh function for the actor-network and Linear for the critic network.
+The input of the critic network is $[\mathbf{s}; \mathbf{a}]$, while the input of the actor-network is $\mathbf{s}$.